Barbara Mendes

-Barbara "Willy" Mendes (/ˈmɛndɛz/; born January 30, 1948) is an American cartoonist, fine artist, and influential member of the underground comix movement.
+Barbara "Willy" Mendes (/ˈmɛndɛz/; born January 30, 1948) is an American cartoonist, fine artist, and member of the underground comix movement.
 She is best known for her work alongside Trina Robbins on It Ain't Me Babe and All Girl Thrills.

-Although Mendes first created art under the name Willy, she later transitioned to the name Barbara.
+Mendes worked in underground comix while also producing other work for exhibitions in art galleries around the United States.
+Her art is inspired by Judaism and feminist themes.
+Although Mendes first created art under the name "Willy" Mendes, she later reverted to her given name Barbara.

-Education

-Mendes attended New York City's High School of Music and Art, followed by the University of California, Riverside.

 Career

-Mendes worked in underground comix while also producing other work for exhibitions in art galleries around the United States.
-Her art draws inspiration from Judaism and feminist themes.

-Early work
+She attended New York City's High School of Music & Art, followed by further education at the University of California, Riverside.

 Mendes began her career in underground comix in the late 1960s.
 She collaborated with Trina Robbins and Nancy Kalish on Gothic Blimp Works, the comix supplement of the East Village Other, an underground newspaper.
-Mendes and Robbins continued working together, publishing It Ain't Me Babe, an all-women comic book, in 1970.
+Mendes and Robbins continued working together, publishing It Ain't Me Babe, the first comic book produced entirely by women, in 1970.
 In 1971, Mendes published Illuminations, which portrays more psychedelic work.

-She then stepped away from the comix scene and transitioned, adopting the name Barbara Mendes.
-Mendes claims that her "stuff was never raw and sexual ...
-It was about hippies saving the world through spirituality".
+She then stepped away from the comix scene, moving into painting and fine art.

-Recent work

-After completing a mural in a Sephardic Synagogue in Los Angeles, Mendes began to study Torah and actively practice Judaism.
+In 2017, after completing a mural in a Sephardic synagogue in Los Angeles, Mendes began to study Torah and actively practice Judaism.
 Mendes later opened her own art gallery in downtown Los Angeles, where she paints brightly colored biblical narratives based on Genesis, Exodus, and Leviticus, the first three books of the Torah.

+Mendes returned to comix in 2020 with the release of Queen of Cosmos Comix from Red 5 Comics.
+The comic integrates her spiritual and feminist vision, using traditional hand‑ink techniques, comic paneling, word balloons, and meticulous narratives steeped in religious and cosmic symbolism.
+Volume 2 of Queen of Cosmos Comix launched in full color at the 2023 Jewish Comics Experience convention, and a collected edition of Volumes 1–3 is forthcoming via Fantagraphics.

+In 2022, Mendes was a special guest at San Diego Comic-Con and received an Inkpot Award for her contributions to comics and art.

+Style and themes

+Mendes' comics work is notable for its unique visual language: dense, intricately detailed panels, often framed by cosmic symbolism and word‑balloon narratives.
+Her early comix work foregrounded feminist concerns without resorting to raw sexuality; she claims that "it was about hippies saving the world through spirituality."

-Mendes created her own style of "Epic Paintings", consisting of brightly colored, narrative imagery displaying biblical stories and messages.
+Her later biblical "Epic Paintings" consist of brightly colored, narrative imagery displaying biblical stories and messages — to Mendes, color is “the light of God,” merging image, mysticism, and memoir.

+In other media

-In 2017, a scene from Bruno Kohfield-Galeano's short film 'The Blinking Game' was filmed in Mendes' studio and features many of her paintings.
+A scene from Bruno Kohfield-Galeano's short film The Blinking Game (2017) was filmed in Mendes' studio and features many of her paintings.

-Mendes returned to comics in 2020 with the release of Queen of Cosmos Comix from Red 5 Comics.
-The book combines her modern biblical narrative paintings with her 1970s’ underground comix work into a modern personal and religious narrative.